-- Week 2 Tuesday Noon EXAMINATION Submission of Practical Books and complete set of Practical Reports to the Chair of Examiners in the Honour School of Materials Science, c/o Education Support Team. - Week 3 Tuesday Noon EXAMINATION absolute deadline for submission of Team Design Project report (3 copies) to the Chair of Examiners in the Honour School of Materials Science, c/o Education Support Team. - Week 3 Friday EXAMINATION Team Design Project presentations. - Week 3 Friday Deadline to transfer from MEng to B.A. in Materials Science, taking a reduced set of Options courses with a literature based research module in the 3rd year.
+- Week 2 Tuesday Noon EXAMINATION Submission of Practical Books and complete set of Practical Reports to the Chair of Examiners in the Honour School of Materials Science, c/o Education Support Team. - Week 3 Tuesday Noon EXAMINATION absolute deadline for submission of Team Design Project report to the Chair of Examiners in the Honour School of Materials Science, via Inspera. - Week 3 Friday EXAMINATION Team Design Project presentations. - Week 3 Friday Deadline to transfer from MEng to B.A. in Materials Science, taking a reduced set of Options courses with a literature based research module in the 3rd year. - Week 9 (week following the end of term) Tuesday noon EXAMINATION deadline for submission of Introduction to Modelling in Materials report to the Chair of Examiners in the Honour School of Materials Science, via Inspera.